StackVista/stackstate-docs/configure/telemetry/data-sources/prometheus-mirror.md

 Create a new Mirror datasource:

-* **DataSourceUrl** - points to Prometheus mirror endpoint, e.g. [http://prometheusmirror.stackstate.svc.cluster.local:9900/](http://prometheusmirror.stackstate.svc.cluster.local:9900/)
+* **DataSourceUrl** - points to the Prometheus mirror endpoint, for example `http://prometheusmirror.stackstate.svc.cluster.local:9900/`
 * **API Key** - should be the same key as specified by `global.apiKey` mirror configuration
 * **Connection Details JSON** - the mirror configuration json, for example: